ItzBlueBerries/ItzBlueBerries/README.md

 ## + Additional Information
 - *Pronouns: They/Him*
-- *Currently Working on: Publisher.*
+- *Currently Working on: Nothing at the moment.*

 ### + Contacts
 - *Discord: Fruitsy#3809*